Tax & Wealth · Head-to-Head

 What This Means

 Pure income tax comparisons understate Spain's total take-home advantage.
-Adding the SS differential makes the Beckham Law even more attractive.
-Note that Dutch SS includes healthcare coverage (Zvw) which partially offsets the difference.
+Adding the SS differential makes the Beckham Law significantly more attractive on a net-of-all-deductions basis.
+Note that Dutch SS includes healthcare coverage (Zvw) which partially offsets the difference in healthcare costs.

 Source: Spanish SS TGSS contribution schedule 2026.
-Belastingdienst Zvw + AWF premie 2026.
-CBS social contribution statistics
+Belastingdienst Zvw + AWF premie 2026

-The Dutch 150km Border Condition Faces a Legal Challenge
+The Dutch 150km Border Condition Faces Legal Challenge

 Key Evidence

-- The 30% ruling requires applicants to have lived more than 150km from the Dutch border for the prior 24 months
+• The 30% ruling requires applicants to have lived more than 150km from the Dutch border for at least 16 of the prior 24 months

-- This condition specifically excludes Belgian, German and northern French residents who could otherwise qualify
+• This condition excludes Belgian, German and northern French residents who could otherwise qualify

-- No definitive ruling as of early 2026.
+• No definitive ruling as of 2026.
 National courts have shown mixed results

 What This Means

-The Dutch 30% ruling faces policy uncertainty that Spain's Beckham Law does not.
+The Dutch 30% ruling faces structural policy uncertainty that Spain's Beckham Law does not currently face.
 If the 150km condition is struck down, the Dutch government may further restrict the scheme to limit uptake.
-Medium-term planners should factor this risk into their decision.

 Source: CJEU pending cases EU tax law.
 Belastingdienst 30% ruling 150km condition.
 IBFD EU free movement and expat tax